differentialhq/differential/README.md

 - Delightful DX: Write your remote calls as if they were local, with full type safety.
 - Reliable: The control plane transparently handles network faults, machine restarts, retries across all your functions.
 - Batteries Included: Comes with end-to-end encryption, observability, service registry, caching, and more.
+- Open Source and Self-Hostable: Differential is fully open-source and can be self-hosted.

 ![Alt text](assets/image-3.png)